ministryofjustice/hmpps-subject-access-request-html-renderer/src/test/kotlin/uk/gov/justice/digital/hmpps/subjectaccessrequesthtmlrenderer/templateGenerator/README.md

 `template_${SERVICE_NAME}.mustache` e.g. `template_hmpps-book-secure-move-api.mustache`

 ### Service Response Stubs
-The template development util requires a json response stub file in order to generate a mock report HTML the specified service.
-The json stub is used to mock the data returned by a given service.
-The stub should match the structure of the data returned by the real service's subject access request endpoint.
+The template development util requires a json response stub file in order to generate a mock report HTML document for the specified service.
+The service response stub should match the structure of the data returned by the real service's subject access request endpoint.
 The response stubs live under:
 ```
 src/test/resources/integration-tests.service-response-stubs
 ```